francois2metz/trello-calendar/README.md

 It's just an HTML page.
 Use your favorite web server, like Nginx, and visit *index.html*.

+Or you can use the "hosted" page: http://trellocalendar.2metz.fr/

 ## License

 (c) 2012 François de Metz